-Duties on Canadian softwood lumber sold to the U.S.
+Duties on Canadian Softwood Lumber Sold to the U.S.

 The Company previously operated six softwood lumber mills in Ontario and Quebec, Canada, and exported softwood lumber into the U.S. from Canada.
-In connection with these exports, the Company paid approximately \$112 million in softwood lumber duties through August 28, 2021, recorded as expense in the periods incurred.
-As of December 31, 2022, the Company had a \$38 million long-term receivable associated with the USDOC's December 2021 and August 2022 determinations of the revised rates for the 2017, 2018, 2019 and 2020 periods.
-Preliminary results of the USDOC's fourth administrative review were released in January 2023, with final results expected later in 2023.
-Cash is not expected to return to the Company until final resolution of the softwood lumber dispute, which remains subject to legal challenges and to USDOC administrative review of the remaining 2021 period.
-As part of the sale of its lumber assets, the Company retained all rights and obligations to softwood duties, generated or incurred through the closing date of the transaction.
+In connection with these exports, the Company paid approximately \$112 million of softwood lumber duties between 2017 and August 2021, including \$1 million of ancillary fees, which were recorded as expense in the periods incurred.
+As part of the sale, the Company retained all rights and obligations to softwood duties generated or incurred through the closing date of the sale.
+As of December 31, 2023, the Company had a \$40 million long-term receivable associated with the USDOC's determinations of the revised rates for the 2017, 2018, 2019, 2020 and 2021 periods.
+This amount does not include interest, which will be due on any amounts refunded.
+The Company estimates that interest earned on the total amount of softwood lumber duties paid will exceed \$10 million.

+Cash is not expected to return to the Company until final resolution of the softwood lumber dispute, which remains subject to legal challenges.